nickmckenney/Building-a-JSON-API/evaluation.md

 * __Creativity__: Did you added a personal spin or creative element into your project submission?
 Did you deliver something of value to the end user (not just a login button and an index page)?

 * __Code Quality__: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
-Did you comment your code as your instructors as we have in class?
+Did you comment your code as your instructors have in class -- keeping only the comments necessary to document what is happening in your code?

 * __Deployment and Functionality__: Is your application deployed and operable at a public URL?
 Are inoperable features hidden?